-Whole Route Option A commences at the northern extent of the existing section of dual carriageway at the Pass of Birnam, south of Birnam and Dunkeld.
+Whole Route Option B commences at the northern extent of the existing section of dual carriageway at the Pass of Birnam, south of Birnam and Dunkeld.
 The option is on-line, largely following the alignment of the existing single carriageway, and extends approximately 8.3 kilometres to tie-in to the next A9 dualling scheme, Tay Crossing to Ballinluig, approximately 0.5 kilometres north of the River Tay crossing.

-At the southern extent, the alignment is on a right-hand curve and is largely at existing ground level before straightening on approach to the existing junction with the B867 and Perth Road at Birnam.
-Option A incorporates a grade separated junction in the locality of the existing access to Murthly Castle.
-This junction is a diamond layout, with on and off slip roads in the northbound and southbound directions, facilitating all vehicle movements.
-A bridge is provided over the A9, connecting Murthly Estate to the east and the B867 to the west, via a T-junction.
+At the southern extent, the alignment closely follows the existing A9 and is on a right-hand curve with southbound widening.
+It is largely at existing ground level before transitioning to a left-hand curve and then to a further right-hand curve on the immediate approach to the existing junction with the B867 and Perth Road at Birnam.
+Option B also includes a new underbridge in the locality of the existing access to Murthly Estate, which links to the B867 to the west.

-Option A incorporates a 1.5 kilometre long cut and cover tunnel section of the A9 that commences in the locality of the existing junction with the B867 and Perth Road at Birnam.
-As a result, on approach to the existing junction, the A9 begins to change vertically and is lower than existing ground.
-The B867 and Perth Road are connected and diverted on top of the cut and cover tunnel, providing access to the communities of Birnam, Little Dunkeld and Dunkeld.
+Option B incorporates a 450 metre long cut and cover tunnel section of the A9 that commences approximately 820 metres north of the existing junction with the B867 and Perth Road at Birnam.
+On approach to the existing junction, the A9 begins to change vertically and is lower than existing ground.
+A grade separated junction is proposed in the locality of the existing junction with the B867 and Perth Road at Birnam.
+This junction incorporates a half diamond layout, with a northbound exit slip road and a southbound entry slip road.
+A bridge crosses over the A9 linking the B867, the proposed Birnam Junction, and Perth Road providing access to the communities of Birnam, Little Dunkeld and Dunkeld.

-Within the cut and cover tunnel the alignment is on a left-hand curve with the Highland Main Line railway immediately to the west and residential properties to the east.
-Continuing north, Option A is below existing ground level through Dunkeld & Birnam Station with the northern extent of the cut and cover tunnel approximately 300 metres south of the existing junction with the A923 and A822 at Little Dunkeld.
+The lowered section of the alignment between the existing junction with the B867 and Perth Road at Birnam and the southern extent of the tunnel is on a left-hand curve with the Highland Main Line railway immediately to the west and residential properties to the east.
+Continuing north, Option B is below existing ground level through Dunkeld & Birnam Station with the northern extent of the cut and cover tunnel approximately 450 metres south of the existing junction with the A923 and A822 at Little Dunkeld.
 As the A9 is lowered in the vicinity of the station, Station Road is extended across the structure providing direct access to the station.
 A replacement car park will be provided on the structure.
 As the A9 is lowered in the vicinity of the station, access to Birnam Glen will be stopped-up at this location.
 Alternative access to Birnam Glen will be provided via a new access road from the A822 to the west of the Highland Main Line railway.
 The Inchewan Burn will be lowered to accommodate the new A9 dual carriageway.

-Option A is generally on a straight approaching Dunkeld Junction, which is an at-grade elongated roundabout (or an eggabout, as described by young people in consultation with the Children's Parliament) in the locality of the existing junction with the A923 and A822 at Little Dunkeld.
+Option B is generally on a straight approaching Dunkeld Junction, which is an at-grade elongated roundabout (or an eggabout, as described by young people in consultation with the Children's Parliament) in the locality of the existing junction with the A923 and A822 at Little Dunkeld.
 The roundabout provides connections to the A9 (north and south), A923, A822 and road to Inver with a segregated left lane between the A923 and A9 south to improve the overall capacity of the roundabout and reduce queueing traffic on the A923.